jackmorrison12/JackMorrisonBeta/index.md

 permalink: /
 style: default
 ---
 Hey, welcome!
 My name is Jack.
-Here you can find I've decided to share with the internet.
-Please send me any feedback using the social links below!
+I am a third year Computing Undergraduate at Imperial College London.
+Here you can find I've decided to share with the internet, including [some cool projects I've worked on](/projects).

-Here's what I've been saying lately:
+Please send me any feedback using the links below in the footer!

 {% include twitter.html %}